MrAirspace/geolocated-airport-shapes-from-openstreetmap/README.md

 Troubleshooting

-The script is no complete approach at present.
+At present, the script is no complete approach.
 The output can feature incomplete terminal structures such as the following example:
 ![FRA_merged](https://github.com/MrAirspace/geolocated-airport-shapes-from-openstreetmap/assets/144953682/47d68bac-801c-412d-9ced-8e513d1fb977)

 Reason for this is the way how infrastructure is classified in openstreetmap.
 Normal approach to classify a terminal is: way["aeroway"="terminal"] But sometimes part of the terminal infra is incorrectly formatted as: relation["aeroway"="terminal"]